ECSE321-Fall2018/t09/README.md

 ## Passenger App Description

 #### Passenger App Description (Version for Release)
-Enjoy great trips at low price on RideShare9.
+Enjoy great trips at low price with RideShare9.
 Sharing is more simple and efficient with our new App.

 ##### HOW SIMPLE?
 ##### One Step Sign Up - Sign up in a minute to enjoy your trip.